New York City Man & Woman of the Year

-We are thrilled to be bringing this extremely exciting, mission-driven campaign back to New York City for our fourth annual Man & Woman of the Year Campaign!
+We are thrilled to be bringing this extremely exciting, mission-driven campaign back to New York City for our fifth annual Man & Woman of the Year Campaign!

 Each year, in communities across the country, dynamic, passionate candidates engage in a spirited ten-week fundraising competition to earn The Leukemia & Lymphoma Society's "Man & Woman of the Year" titles, by raising funds for blood cancer research.
 Our exciting 2015 campaign started with a Kick Off Celebration on Thursday, March 26, 2015.
 The fundraising competition will culminate with a celebration of everyone's efforts at the black-tie Grand Finale Gala on Thursday, June 4, 2015.

 The ideal candidates are community and business leaders who are philanthropic, ambitious, socially active, resourceful, goal oriented, and passionate about making a difference in the lives of people suffering from blood cancers.
 Their unstoppable ambition drives them to fundraise in a very large-scale capacity with record-breaking results.

 Candidates raise funds in honor of the Boy and Girl of the Year, who are local cancer survivors and sources of inspiration.
 Andrew Granger, age 12, was diagnosed with High Risk Stage IV Neuroblastoma in March 2008.
 Caylin Batt, age 12, was diagnosed with Acute Lymphoblastic Leukemia (ALL) at 3 years old, just before the birth of her younger sister.
 Today, both Andrew and Caylin are in remission.